 “This is all well and fine, but my course was not designed by a Ross or a Raynor.
 Most of our membership is older and believe that trees add beauty, and when cornered, many fear the course will become too easy for better players”.

 It really doesn’t matter who designed your course.
 What matters is the overall enjoyment and playability for all handicaps.

 Yes, courses with more of a pedigree are easier to ‘clean-up’, but to claim the course will become too easy for the better player is hog wash.
 First, low handicappers make up less than 5% of your membership, so who cares?

-Second, they aren’t affected by twenty-yard wide fairways and ‘sky bunkers’ like the high handicappers that make up the majority of a clubs membership.
+Second, they aren’t affected by twenty-eight yard wide fairways and ‘sky bunkers’ like the high handicappers that make up the majority of a clubs membership.
 If anything, handicaps might improve by a shot or two for the high handicapper, but many positives will be gained by thinning out needless trees.

 Alister Mackenzie stated, “there are more mistakes in designing a golf course by attaching too much importance to the element of luck and there is too much of that very element in having to negotiate with trees”.

 Donald Ross thoughts were, "as beautiful as trees are, we must not lose sight of the fact that there is a limited place for them in golf."

 So why is there so much reluctance, obstinance and even anger when it comes to ‘smartly’ discussing the return of lost corridors and the improvement in turf quality when greens committee across the country meet?

 When you look at the shear volume and clarity with which the greatest architects who have ever lived have opined, one can only conclude the fight is an educational issue.

 After all, how many green committee’s require their participants read at the very least, Donald Ross’s, “Golf has never failed me”, Mackenzie’s, “Golf Architecture", or the more recent work of Tom Doak’s, “The Anatomy of a Golf Course”?